Professional hair stylist shows off new hair

 Sean then noticed his family history; a fully bald uncle and balding father, and started to put the pieces of the puzzle together.
 “In almost all cases, hair loss is hereditary,” says Dr. Robert Leonard of Leonard Hair Transplant Associates.
 Sean started taking over-the-counter pills and ROGAINE® to ward off his now certain hair loss, but after talking to a client who was a patient of Leonard Hair Transplant Associates and using the Capillus Laser Cap, he went straight to the pros at Leonard.

 “I knew right away I needed, and wanted hair-replacement surgery,” Sean said.

 “Sean was very eager to have hair transplantation, and after our initial free consultation, we concluded he was an ideal candidate,” Dr. Matthew Lopresti said.

-Sean had an FUE (follicular unit extraction) hair transplant utilizing the ARTAS robotic device in April of 2016, with a focus on his central frontal area.
+Sean had an FUE (follicular unit excision) hair transplant utilizing the ARTAS robotic system in April of 2016, with a focus on his central frontal area.
 “I saw results very quickly and am now proud to say 18 months later that I have a full head of hair.
 New clients don’t believe me when I tell them I had a hair transplant,” Sean said.